AndaxH/andax-tech/pages/transparency.md

 ## 👨‍💻 Employment

-I am currently employed by [Atlassian](https://www.atlassian.com/) as a Software Engineering Manager working on the product [Atlas](https://www.atlassian.com/software/atlas) and is my primary source of income.
+I am currently employed by [Atlassian](https://www.atlassian.com/) as a Software Engineering Manager working full time on the product [Atlas](https://www.atlassian.com/software/atlas).
+This is my primary source of income.

 ## 💰 Passive Income